VisualComposer/builder/readme.txt

 **Instant Content Update**: The live design and inline editing allow you to instantly see all the changes you make to your page.
 A true *What You See Is What You Get* experience!
 You can play with the page design until you find the perfect one.
 Change colors, customize options, and see the result instantly.

 **Works With Any WordPress Theme**: Visual Composer works with any WordPress theme.
 You can change the themes to your liking, it will not affect your content.
-What's more, the built-in [Theme Builder](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=theme-builder-text-link) gives you total freedom to override your theme's default settings.
+What's more, the built-in **[Theme Builder](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=theme-builder-text-link)** gives you total freedom to override your theme's default settings.

-**VISUAL COMPOSER HUB: 350+ TEMPLATES, ELEMENTS & ADDONS**
+**VISUAL COMPOSER HUB: 500+ TEMPLATES, ELEMENTS & ADDONS**

 Visual Composer Hub, a cloud-based marketplace allows you to download elements, templates, and addons on demand.
 Visual Composer team ads new content to the library weekly making it an evergreen assets repository.
 You can add all these assets to your page without leaving the editor.

 Discover what's inside the **Visual Composer Hub**:

-* **[Content Elements](https://visualcomposer.com/features/content-elements/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=content-elements-text-link)**: Slideshows, Tabs, Video, Testimonials, Buttons, Menu, WooCommerce compatibility, and many more elements can be found in the Visual Composer Hub for free downloading to use anywhere on your page.
+* **[Content Elements](https://visualcomposer.com/features/content-elements/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=content-elements-text-link)**: Slideshows, Tabs, Video, Testimonials, Buttons, Menu, WooCommerce compatibility, and many more elements.
 The appearance, styles, and attributes of the elements can be changed as you wish.

 * **[Templates](https://visualcomposer.com/features/wordpress-templates/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=templates-text-link)**: There are different category templates available for any web project.
 Templates for a portfolio and business website, online store, landing page, and others.
 Simply download ready-made templates, content blocks, sidebars, footers, headers, or sections and replace them with your unique content.

-* **Add-ons**: Extensions allow you to enhance your Visual Composer experience with advanced add-ons.
+* **Addons**: Extensions allow you to enhance your Visual Composer experience with advanced addons.
 Global Templates, Import/Export, Gutenberg Block template, **[Popup Builder](https://visualcomposer.com/features/popup-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=popup-builder-text-link)** and others.

 * **Integrations**: Stock images from **[Unsplash](https://visualcomposer.com/blog/unsplash-in-wordpress/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=unsplash-text-link)** and GIFs from **[GIPHY](https://visualcomposer.com/blog/add-gifs-from-giphy-in-wordpress/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=giphy-text-link)** are available straight from the Visual Composer editor.
 The graphics can be used for both personal and commercial projects.